-The school recognises that some children and young people are more vulnerable by virtue of their complex health or behavioural needs, or disabilities.
+- The school recognises that some children and young people are more vulnerable by virtue of their complex health or behavioural needs, or disabilities.
 In these instances, all staff have a responsibility to be the 'eyes and ears' and report all concerns to the DSL.
-Consideration will be given as to whether additional support for children with protected characteristics is required.

-- Engaging parents/carers on this issue by: - Talking about it with parents/carers. - Asking parents/carers what they perceive to be the risks facing their child and how they would like to see the school address those risks. - Involving parents/carers in the review of School policies and encouraging parents/carers to hold the school to account on this issue. - Ensuring that all child-on-child abuse issues are fed back to the Headteacher and DSL, so that they can spot and address any concerning trends and identify pupils who may need additional support. - Working with Governors, Senior Leadership Team, all staff and volunteers, pupils, and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community. - Working with multi-agency partners to further understand and address child-on-child abuse and reduce its occurrence.
+Consideration will be given as to whether additional support for children with protected characteristics is required. - Engaging parents/carers on this issue by: - Talking about it with parents/carers. - Asking parents/carers what they perceive to be the risks facing their child and how they would like to see the school address those risks. - o Involving parents/carers in the review of School policies and encouraging parents/carers to hold the school to account on this issue. - Ensuring that all child-on-child abuse issues are fed back to the Headteacher and DSL, so that they can spot and address any concerning trends and identify pupils who may need additional support. - Working with Governors, Senior Leadership Team, all staff and volunteers, pupils, and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community. - Working with multi-agency partners to further understand and address child-on-child abuse and reduce its occurrence.

-Risk Assessment (proactive school-wide)
+Risk Assessment (proactive School-Wide)

-The school will conduct a risk assessment to determine the risks to which their students are or may be exposed and will assess and monitor those risks.
+School will conduct a risk assessment to determine the risks to which their students are or may be exposed and will assess and monitor those risks.
 This is a proactive assessment of the risks facing pupils and distinct from the assessments that must be conducted following concerns or allegations.
 The risk assessment may include:

-- the composition of pupil population, including specific characteristics that affect their vulnerability to child-on-child abuse for example, gender, age, special educational needs and/or disabilities, sexual orientation and/or religious belief. - Which pupils are more at risk of being affected by child-on-child abuse? - Any relevant trends in behaviour. - Environmental factors and local awareness, for example, high levels of gang activity. - Online activities and vulnerabilities.
+- the composition of pupil population, including specific characteristics that affect their vulnerability to child-on-child abuse for example, gender, age, special educational needs and/or disabilities, sexual orientation and/or religious belief. - Any relevant trends in behaviour. - Environmental factors and local awareness, for example, high levels of gang activity. - Online activities and vulnerabilities.
 This should be reviewed and updated at least annually and reviewed after any incident of child-on-child abuse.